Howdy, stranger!

 Crochet: Fingerless Gloves

-Simple pair of easy fingerless gloves, originally published in 2009.
-Pattern has been rewritten / edited for clarity & has been tested.
+Simple pair of easy fingerless gloves, originally published in 2009 for the crochet calendar.

 Crochet: Scarf, Shawl / Wrap